Affiliate links on SoundGuys may earn us a commission. Learn more.

 When picking out a microphone, the first thing to decide is what type of microphone you need.
 If you’re a vocalist who records in studios, a condenser mic is a smart choice.
 However, for anyone who performs live, a dynamic mic should be your go-to microphone.
 Time to break down the various microphone types and when to use them.

-Just how there are multiple classifications of headphones—open, closed, over-ear, on-ear—there is a multitude of microphone types.
+Just how there are multiple classifications of headphones — open, closed, over-ear, on-ear — there is a multitude of microphone types.
 Your needs will dictate whether you should buy a dynamic mic or condenser microphone.
 Likewise, perhaps you’ll want one with multiple recording patterns as opposed to a one-trick pony, so to speak.
 This guide is for anyone who knows they want to start recording, performing, or live streaming music or spoken word, but doesn’t quite know where to begin when it comes to purchasing the hardware.

 Live musicians should get a dynamic microphone

-If you walk into a music store and ask about different microphone types, the clerk will likely present you with a dynamic microphone.
-This variety of microphone lends itself nicely to vocals, drums, and general instrumentation.
 Live performers prefer dynamic mics for a few reasons: they’re durable, affordable, and can withstand plenty of loud noise before signal distortion sets in.
-Many have a built-in high-pass filter to attenuate sub-bass frequencies.
-The veritable Shure SM58 is a dynamic XLR microphone and a great option for performers due to its high-value, low-cost nature.
-Though holding a mic in your hands rather than placing it in a mic stand might reduce audio quality due to handling noise, if you’re one to bounce around on stage while singing, a mic with the Shure SM58 shape is perfect for handheld use.
-If you want a more stylish option tuned for vocal pickup, the Shure 55 SH Series II may be more up your alley.
+Many sport a built-in high-pass filter to attenuate sub-bass frequencies.
+The veritable Shure SM58 is a dynamic XLR microphone and a great option for performers due to its high-value, low-cost nature ($99 at Amazon).
+Though holding a mic in your hands rather than placing it in a mic stand might reduce audio quality due to handling noise, if you bounce around on stage while singing, a mic with the Shure SM58 shape is perfect for handheld use.

 Shure SM58 microphone demo:

 This type of microphone is simply built, just like dynamic drivers in headphones.
 A coil, surrounded by a magnet, is attached to the back of a diaphragm.
-As soundwaves from your voice hit the diaphragm membrane, it moves, pushing the coil back and forth.
-This dynamic movement interacts with the stationary space between the coil and magnet to create a minute voltage signal, thus converting soundwaves into an electrical signal to then be projected through your amplifier.
+As sound waves from your voice hit the diaphragm membrane, it moves, pushing the coil back and forth.
+This dynamic movement interacts with the stationary space between the coil and magnet to create a minute voltage signal, thus converting sound waves into an electrical signal to then be projected through your amplifier.

 Condenser microphones are great for studios

 Another breed of microphone is the condenser mic.
 These are excellent for recording nuanced sounds like string and wind instruments and are preferred for studio recordings.
 They require external power, be it phantom power or a preamp.
+The Rode NT1-A, for example, is a great condenser mic for recording vocals and acoustic instruments alike.
+A mic like this has a very neutral-leaning frequency response, leaving you more room to make adjustments when mixing your recordings.
 They’re more delicate than your average dynamic microphone.
 Therefore, they require a tame, controlled setting.
 Due to their high sensitivity, your recordings will benefit from a shock mount and pop filter.
-Of course, there are exceptions to every rule: shotgun condenser microphones are used on TV and movie sets, so as to pick up all dialogue.
-The Rode NT1-A, for example, is a great condenser mic for recording vocals and acoustic instruments alike.
-A mic like this has a very neutral-leaning frequency response, leaving you more room to make adjustments when mixing your recordings.

 Shotgun microphone demo: